billydickson/billydickson.github.io/index.md

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+# [[pdf]](../assets/SITH_POSTER_UofM.pdf) Dickson, B., Maini, S. S., & Tiganj, Z. (2024).
+Comparing LLMs and Cognitive Models of Memory [Poster presentation].
+Midwest Speech & Language Days, Ann Arbor, MI, United States.

 layout: home
 ---
 ![prof](../assets/images/prof.png){: width="20%" height="auto"}
 ![brrrr](../assets/images/brrrr.jpg){: width="250" height="auto"}

 Hi, I'm Billy.
-I'm doing my PhD in computer science and cognitive science with [Zoran Tiganj](https://homes.luddy.indiana.edu/ztiganj/) at Indiana University working on deep learning and natural language processing.
-I'm interested in improving the efficiency and performance of large language models with compressive memory, particularly drawing inspiration from cognitive models of human memory.
-Additionally, I'm broadly interested in retrieval augmented generation (RAG), and exploring the integration of knowledge representations with large language models to enhance their understanding and inference capabilities.  👻
+I'm doing my PhD in computer science with [Zoran Tiganj](https://homes.luddy.indiana.edu/ztiganj/) at Indiana University, focusing on deep learning and natural language processing.
+On the pre-training side, I'm exploring ways to improve the efficiency and performance of large language models by incorporating compressive memory, particularly drawing inspiration from cognitive models of human memory.
+On the post-training side, I'm interested in evaluating the performance of large language models on tasks related to syntactic and semantic reasoning, and assessing the similarity between large multimodal models and humans on tasks inspired from cognitive science.

+Additionally, I'm broadly interested in retrieval augmented generation (RAG) and investigating how to integrate knowledge representations with large language models to enhance their understanding and inference capabilities.

 I did my master's in computational linguistics at Indiana University with [Damir Cavar](https://damir.cavar.me/) in the [NLP Lab](https://nlp-lab.org/) working on temporal and event reasoning and knowledge representations, and before that I did my bachelor's at Michigan State University where I studied linguistics, TESOL, Chinese, and Korean, and did a summer language program at Harbin Institute of Technology.